-6. Complainants' right of review
+7. Complainants' right of review

-If, following an investigation, the Investigations Committee panel dismisses your complaint; you are entitled to request a review of that decision by the Reviewer of Complaints.
-You will be notified of your position in this regard at the time that the Statement of Reasons of the Investigations Committee panel is sent to you.
+If, following a formal investigation, the Investigations Committee panel dismisses your complaint; you are entitled to request a review of that decision by the Reviewer of Complaints.
+This is the same review process that would be used if a request for a review is made in relation to certain decisions made by the Chair of the Investigations Committee to close a Conviction Matter.

+You will be notified of your position with regard to your right to request a review at the time that the Statement of Reasons of the Investigations Committee panel or the Chair of the Investigations Committee is sent to you.

-If you wish the decision to be reviewed by the Reviewer of Complaints you must send a letter to the Investigations Unit, within 28 days of receiving the decision of the Investigations Committee panel, setting out your reasons for requesting a review.
+If you wish the decision to be reviewed by the Reviewer of Complaints you must send a letter to the Investigations Unit, within 28 days of receiving the decision of the Investigations Committee panel or the Chair of the Investigations Committee, setting out your reasons for requesting a review.

-The Reviewer of Complaints will give the CIPFA Member an opportunity to respond to your concerns about the Investigations Committee panel's decision.
-The Reviewer of Complaints will then consider all the evidence before the Investigations Committee panel, the letter in which you express your dissatisfaction with the decision of the Investigations Committee panel and the submissions of the CIPFA Member and if he or she considers that the decision reached or the procedure followed by the Investigations Committee panel is incorrect or flawed or that it is otherwise appropriate to do so may request a new Investigations Committee panel re-consider all or part of the case.
+The Reviewer of Complaints will give the CIPFA Member an opportunity to respond to your concerns about the decision of the Investigations Committee panel or the Chair of the Investigations Committee.
+The Reviewer of Complaints will then consider all the evidence before the Investigations Committee panel or the Chair of the Investigations Committee, the letter in which you express your dissatisfaction with the decision of the Investigations Committee panel or its Chair and the submissions of the CIPFA Member and if he or she considers that the decision reached or the procedure followed by the Investigations Committee panel or its Chair is incorrect or flawed or that it is otherwise appropriate to do so may request a new Investigations Committee panel re-consider all or part of the case.